mrazjava/booklink/README.md

 ```
 docker-compose [-f pre.yml | stg.yml] pull [backend | frontend]
 ```

+Compose files within project repos are designed to bootstrap dependencies for that project only without the project itself.
+For example, `docker-compose.yml` in `booklink-frontend-vue` will bootstrap the backend, database and everything else necessary for the frontend to operate, but without the frontend which for development purposes should be started via `yarn serve`.

 <sup>1</sup> | Requires [docker](https://docs.docker.com/install/) + [docker-compose](https://docs.docker.com/compose/install/)
 installation.
 On Ubuntu for example, this can be done with `sudo apt install docker-compose`, which installs docker-compose directly, and docker (`docker.io` package) indirectly since compose depends on docker.
 To avoid running